Christine, California

-Christine (formerly, Guntleys) is a former settlement in Mendocino County, California.
+Christine (formerly, Guntleys) is a former settlement in Mendocino County, California, United States.
 It was located on a stage coach line 6.5 mi northwest of Philo.

 A post office operated at Christine from 1874 to 1912, with a closure during part of 1910.
 The original white settlers were a set of Swiss families, one of which was surnamed Guntley, another had a daughter with the name Christine, after whom the town was named.